 Code to Render Excel Spreadsheets without Empty Rows in C#

-Skipping empty rows while rendering Excel spreadsheets enables you to enhance the readability of your output and boost workflow efficiency.
-The .NET REST API removes the need for local processing power, ascertains every Excel spreadsheet document is rendered in a uniform format, and fits seamlessly into your existing .NET infrastructure, allowing for a faster development cycle.
+By skipping empty rows when rendering Excel files, you improve output readability and streamline your workflow.
+Leveraging the .NET REST API eliminates the need for local processing power, guarantees that every spreadsheet is rendered in a consistent format, and integrates seamlessly with your existing .NET infrastructure—speeding up the development cycle.